peter-woyzbun/rests/README.md

 ```

 Each class property of the `Interface` class should be an `interface.Type`
-instance with a serializer whose model you want exposed in your TypeScript
+instance with a Django Rest Framework serializer whose model you want
-code.
+exposed in your TypeScript code.

 Queryset lookups and relations will only be generated for/between models
 contained in your interface definition.